 The ideas of Pantheism (everything is god) and Panentheism (everything contains god), are ancient beliefs, but no more correct for being old.

 If God is everything, then He is everything bad as well as everything good.
 This is why people who follow this philosophy will often embrace the idea of truth being relative.
 To justify God being everything bad, we have to believe that bad isn’t so bad, from a certain point of view.
 They aim to find balance, the ying and yang.
 Good and evil being equal and opposite.
-But if we consider this, we realise that we are approaching good and evil like we approach vegetables and desert.
+But if we consider this, we realise that we are approaching good and evil like we approach vegetables and dessert.
 If you have enough of one you can justify a little of the other.

 We must understand that the universal moral law, engraved on each of our hearts, that code which prevents every well-balanced soul from committing murder or robbing his neighbour, is real.
 If good and evil exist, and evil is truly evil.
 Then, if God is good, He cannot be everything.
 But He can be greater than everything.